sarmadiali98/ReLico/README.md

 1. Download and unzip the project

-2. Open the project using an IDE with the SDK preferably set to JAVA 11 Correto.
+2. Open the project using an IDE with the SDK preferably set to JAVA 11 Corretto.

 3. Run the main file located in org/rebecalang/compiler/RebecaCompilerMain.java